 tablevariant, tags are represented a reference to the corresponding

 |Left Arrow Right Arrow||Navigate through the tag list.|

 |Backspace Delete||Remove the currently focused tag.
 If this tag was added by the user, removes the corresponding list item from the dropdown.|

 |Down Arrow Up Arrow||If the dropdown is closed, re-opens it.
 If the dropdown is open, begin navigating the dropdown.
 If the first list item is reached, Up will focus the search field.|

 |Up Arrow Down Arrow||Navigate through the list items.|

-- The component consists of two tab stops, the tag area and the input area.
-If no tags are selected only the input area will be present.
+- The component consists of two tab stops, the tag area and the search field.
+If no tags are selected only the search field will be present.

-- If a user-added tag is removed, it's corresponding list item will be removed as well.
+- If a user-added tag is removed, its corresponding dropdown option will be removed as well.